COVID-19 information for people with disability

 The Sandcruiser beach wheelchair is designed specifically for use on soft sand and up to the water’s edge.
 The wheelchair is not a floating wheelchair and care should be taken when used close to the water’s edge.
 The Sandcruiser is NOT a self-propelled wheelchair and the user will need to have two support persons for assistance.
-The beach wheelchair is available for loan free of charge, however booking in advance is essential to avoid disappointment.
+The beach wheelchair is available for loan free of charge via SpacetoCo, however booking in advance is essential to avoid disappointment.

 How to Book

-People who use the wheelchair do so at their own risk and the Town cannot be held liable for any incident which occurs while it is in the charge of a third party.
+People who use the wheelchair and/or the rollator do so at their own risk and the Town cannot be held liable for any incident which occurs while it is in the charge of a third party.
 It is the responsibility of the user and/or support persons to ensure they have read and understood the following Safety Guide(PDF, 1MB) information before use.

 You will receive a booking confirmation email, including the one-time code for the beach wheelchair locker, which will allow you to access the wheelchair.